 3. Repeat step two with your cotton fabric

-4. Place the backs of each fabrics together, lining them up evenly
+4. Place the backs of each of the fabrics together, lining them up evenly

 5. (Optional step) if your not the best at sewing and you want to ensure your edges get lined up evenly, pin around all four sides with sewing pins